S1nScripts/docs.s1nscripts.com/docs/notify/install.md

 1. Drag the `s1n_notifysystem` folder into your `resources` directory.
 2. Start the notification system by adding `start s1n_notifysystem` to your `server.cfg` file.
-3. Configure the system by modifying the values in the `config.lua` file located in the `s1n_notifysystem` folder.
+3. Configure the script by modifying the values in the `config.lua` file located in the `s1n_notify` script folder.

 Here is an example of the `config.lua` file: